nickpoison/tsda2/README.md

 ## Time Series for Data Science - Edition 2

-> sent to the printer July 2025 ... it could be a few months for this to be published
+> sent to the publisher July 2025 ... it could be a few months for this to be published